This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 On the right side of the Library module, you'll find your filter under Quick Develop.

-Keep in mind that you can also apply multiple presets to the same photo, tweak a photo further with a preset applied, or click "undo" and edit your photo the old-fashioned way.
+Remember that you can also apply multiple presets to the same photo, tweak a photo further with a preset applied, or click "undo" and edit your photo the old-fashioned way.

 Tutorial on How to Install Presets in Lightroom